- Written by Dr.Mehmet Demircioglu

 I discuss this in more detail on my page about native hair shock loss after hair transplant.
 The practical lesson is that the surgeon should not ignore weak native hair.
 If the area is unstable, the plan should be more careful, and medical stabilization may be discussed before or after surgery.

-Yes, a hair transplant can improve a receding hairline, but the best result is not always the lowest hairline.
+Yes, a hair transplant can improve a receding hairline, but the strongest result is not always the lowest hairline.
 The aim is to create a frame that looks natural for the face, age, donor supply, and future hair loss pattern.
 A mature natural hairline can look far better than an aggressive young hairline that does not belong to the patient.

 Hairline correction is one of the most visible parts of hair transplant surgery.
 A few millimeters can change the expression of the face.
 I design the hairline with attention to temple recession, forehead shape, facial proportion, hair caliber, and donor capacity.
 I also avoid making the front too dense if the donor cannot support the rest of the plan.